 Introduction to UNION in PostgreSQL

 Union in PostgreSQL is used to combine the result of two or more select queries without returning duplicate values, union is most important in PostgreSQL.
-To use this function each select statement must have the same number of columns selected and the same no of column expressions but don’t need to have the same length.
+To use this function, each select statement must have the same number of columns selected and the same number of column expressions but don’t need the same length.
 Union in PostgreSQL will remove duplicate values from the table and give output to the user.
 We can combine one or more queries in the result set.

 Syntax: